-Jackie’s steadfast commitment to those principles for over 35 years explains the bakery’s long-standing place in the Gainesville community.
-We are grateful to honor and expand on her vision.
+Our steadfast commitment to those principles for over 35 years explains the bakery’s long-standing place in the Gainesville community.
+We are grateful to honor and expand on Jackie’s vision.

 Ben – Owner

 Ben is humbled to build upon Uppercrust’s legacy.
-He thanks Alton Brown for initiating him into the world of feeding people, and questions what the heck he’s doing now with Cutthroat Ktichen and all that bluster.
+He thanks Alton Brown for initiating him into the world of feeding people, and questions what the heck he’s doing now with that newfound bluster.
 Ralph Waldo Emerson, Mr. Rogers and Josh Ozersky are personal heroes.
-When not at the bakery, Ben can be found losing to his brother at tennis, playing an irresponsible amount of chess online, and golfing with his dad.
+When not at the bakery (this is rare), Ben likes to watch documentaries and golf with his dad.

 Brian’s laid back demeanor might fool you, but goodness is he a good co-worker.
 He is responsive, considerate and happy to do whatever (truly, whatever) is asked of him.
 Before working at Uppercrust, Brian baked bagels at The Bagel Bakery until too many 3am mornings put a strain on his Mathematics degree.
-Brian also has excellent taste in music.
+He’s settled into 5am mornings with us.

 Heather – Baker

 Heather brings to Uppercrust a wealth of experiences working in restaurants for decades.
-That, an her cheery, perspicacious personality have been enormously helpful to our pastry and bread programs.
-The bread program, in particular, has proven her singular love.
-Heather relishes the opportunity that are – and feel! – very alive.
+That, and her cheery, perspicacious personality, have been enormously helpful to our pastry and croissant programs.
+Heather relishes the opportunity to work with products that are – and feel! – very alive.

 Hollie – Baker